sgloutnikov/dotfiles/_darwin_/README.md

 # MacOS ARM64 Specific Stowed Files

-Maintain `$HOME` structure from this directory and follow stow commands like common platform stow packages.
+Maintain `$HOME` structure from this directory for packages and follow stow commands like common platform stow packages.